 - A little too small for me, wouldn’t hold all my stuff.

 - Stitching tends to become undone even with normal use.

 I was skeptical of this bag at first.
 There was no way I was going to put my mat in there after hot yoga.
 I usually use a bag where the yoga mat goes on the OUTSIDE when doing hot yoga.
 However, I decided to put it to the test.

-To my surprise, it actually didn't smell when I got home and my bad didn't feel damp inside either.
-I am guessing this is due to the "Dual Airflow Technology" that it talked about when I ordered it.
+To my surprise, it actually didn’t smell when I got home and my bad didn’t feel damp inside either.
+I am guessing this is due to it being ventilated with air flow holes.
 They have it vented in a way that gets a good amount of airflow through the bag.
 If it can survive my hot yoga session with no odors, I think it can survive pretty much anything!

 - Plastic pocket inside for keeping wet or sweaty items.